Badee2000/hr-agency/README.md

 ✅ **Django Admin Panel**
 - Manage users, companies, and candidates through a robust admin interface.
+- The admin panel is styled and improved using **Jazzmin**, offering a modern, user-friendly UI.
 - Permissions control who can access different data and features.

 ---